kgofron/hyrel3d/README.md

 Try
 M722 T12 S1000 E6400

-H

-NOTE: Remember to install resistors for each head connector.
+NOTE: Remember to install resistors for each head connector on Canbus.
 The T12 (2nd head) uses 3.3kOhm, itd.

 In few months, the migration to OPC Unified Architecture is expected.
 Thus controls might change.